 In August 2003, I set-up as an independent consultant dealing with energy and environment issues, in which capacity I am currently involved in projects concerning land remediation, heavy metal and radioactive waste management, radiation effects on biomolecules and on satellite components, alternative fuels and energy sources based on biomass and algae, and hydrothermal conversion of biomass and algae to biochar, fuels and feedstocks for industry.

 I am based in Reading in the U.K.

 Recent research/consultancy projects:

-My publications run to 200 articles and books
+My publications run to over 200 articles and books

 My own blog "Energy Balance" is at http://ergobalance.blogspot.com

 In 2003, I was awarded a Higher Doctorate (D.Sc) by the University of Sussex.